emorvant/emorvant.github.io/index.md

 # Administration activities

-- 2024-now : Responsible of the 1st year of BSc in Computer Science</li>
+- 2024-now : Responsible of the 1st year of BSc in Computer Science
 - 2021-2022: Member of <a href="https://cnu27.univ-lille.fr" target="_blank">CNU 27</a> (French Council of Universities for Computer Science)
 - 2019: Board Member of the machine learning and artificial intelligence (<a href="https://www.sfds.asso.fr/fr/malia_machine_learning_et_intelligence_artificielle/459-groupe_malia/" target="_blank">MALIA</a>) group of the French association on Statistics (SFdS)
-- 2018: "Founding member" of the MALIA group<
+- 2018: "Founding member" of the MALIA group
 - 2017-2020: Vice-President (and founding member) of the <a href="http://www.ssfam.org" target="_blank">French Association on Machine Learning</a> (SSFAM)
 - 2015-now: Responsible of the 2nd year of BSc in Computer Science
 - 2015-now: Member of the board of the Hubert Curien Laboratory